-This Digital Connectivity Plan, coupled with the State's Digital Equity Plan, constitutes the Utah State Broadband Connectivity Plan.
+This Digital Connectivity Plan, coupled with the State's Digital Equity Plan (see Appendix A), constitutes the Utah State Broadband Connectivity Plan.
 It has been approved by the Utah Broadband Center (UBC) and endorsed by the Utah Governor's Office of Economic Opportunity and the Utah Broadband Center Advisory Commission.